teaxyz/chai/package_managers/crates/README.md

    - Package URLs
    - Versions
    - Dependencies
-5. Cleanup: After successful loading, temporary files are cleaned up if the `NO_CACHE_DIR` flag is set.
+5. Cleanup: After successful loading, temporary files are cleaned up if the `NO_CACHE` flag is set.

 The main execution logic is in the `run_pipeline` function in [main.py](main.py).